sparkfun/SparkFun_u-blox_GNSS_Arduino_Library/examples/AssistNow/README.md

 **Note: AssistNow Offline is not supported by the ZED-F9P.
 "The ZED-F9P supports AssistNow Online only."**

-The new functions we've added to the library to support AssistNow Offline are described [Code Support for AssistNow below](#Code-Support-for-AssistNow).
+The new functions we've added to the library to support AssistNow Offline are described [Support for AssistNow](#Support-for-AssistNow) and [Additional Support for AssistNow Offline](#Additional-Support-for-AssistNow-Offline).

 ## AssistNow<sup>TM</sup> Autonomous